Table of Contents

 Pooping in a crate is normal for young puppies who are yet to be trained.

-However, this could also indicate that something is medically or emotionally wrong with the dog, especially if he's already an adult.
+However, this could also indicate that something is medically or emotionally wrong with the dog, especially if they're already an adult.

-As my vet advised, try to pay attention to your dog's poop the next time he goes.
+As my vet advised, try to pay attention to your dog's poop the next time they go.

-If you loose/runny stools, there's probably an underlying medical condition that's making it difficult for him to hold it in.
+If you see loose or runny stools, an underlying medical condition probably makes it difficult for them to hold it in.

 But if their stool is firm and has a normal color, then their behavior might be caused by the following:

-• Bad habits they already got used to
+- Bad habits they have already gotten used to

-• Other possible causes which we included below.
+- Other possible causes that are included below

-So as promised, here are 10 proven ways that helped me stop my dogs from pooping in their crate, which will hopefully help you too!
+Without further ado, here are 10 proven ways that helped me stop my dogs from pooping in their crates, which I hope will help you, too!

 10 Ways to Stop a Dog Pooping in a Crate